 My jaw only clicks, but I have no pain.
 Can it get worse?

 Clicking may or may not be a symptom of a future problem.
 If it is occasional, with no pain, then it may not present a future problem.
 The key here is whether there is a progression of clicking, changes in the click intensity or frequency or if it has just started.
 However, if it clicks every time you chew or open your mouth, or if it changes in nature, then it may be an early symptom of a more severe problem.
 You should consult your dentist before it progresses to a locked jaw.

 My jaw locks occasionally, usually in the morning, but I can work it open.
 Is this normal?

 No!
 Even an occasional lock is cause for concern.
 Joints are designed to move.
 A joint that locks up, even occasionally, is a joint under stress, unstable and not being lubricated properly.
 Episodic locking is very difficult to treat and should be treated as soon as possible.
 You could run the risk of being permanently locked, which would diminish your treatment options.
 Please see your dentist as soon as possible if you have this condition.

 I already have a splint that does not work.
 What more can be done?

-The splint only addresses one contributing factor of your headaches or pain.
+One thing to remember is that not all splints are created equal.
+Also, know that a splint only addresses part of the contributing factors of your headaches or pain.
 There may be others that need to be identified.
 Once they are identified, they can be treated.
 However, during the treatment of these other factors, it is critical that a good working splint is in place, because as these other factors resolve themselves, the facial muscles will be affected, and the splint needs to be changed in order to respond to these changes.

 Are all splints created equal?